 You have to love the dynamics in the ASN.
-You should recognize the one you use and recognizing it probably don’t give it a second thought.
+The Advanced Shipment Notification can be created using several logical paths; both predictive and definitive.
+You should recognize the one you use, and recognizing it probably don’t give it a second thought.

 What kind of ASN do you use?